 Weekly update emails highlighting progress within sprints and overall progress.
 Additionally, development teams are submitted in these emails.

 Bi-weekly, at the end of a sprint, a meeting is held with the customer, management, and the development team.
 These meetings highlight prototypes and development during the sprint.
-Additionally, the development team supplies the customer with the focus for the next sprint and change can be submitted, by the customer, for integration in the sprint backlog.
+Additionally, the development team supplies the customer with the focus for the next sprint, and change can be submitted, by the customer, for integration in the sprint backlog.

+The communications model is highlighted below: